Jack Rojahn

 PhD Student

-Born and raised in Canberra, Jack completed a Bachelor of Psychology and an Honours in Applied Science at the University of Canberra.
+Born and raised in Canberra, Jack completed a Bachelor of Psychology, an Honours in Applied Science, and now his PhD at the University of Canberra.

-Jack is now completing his PhD at the University of Canberra under the supervision of Professor Dianne Gleeson and Dr Elise Furlan.
-His PhD research focusses on demonstrating and discussing the utility of eDNA based approaches to detect and monitor urban biodiversity.
+His PhD research focussed on demonstrating and discussing the utility of eDNA based approaches to detect and monitor urban biodiversity.
 This research has led to on-going management of native and invasive species and broader collaboration on a range of urban biodiversity projects.

 Aside from his current study, Jack has also worked for the NSW Office of Environment and Heritage, and has a keen interest in music, exercise, and chess.